Note: All links going to other websites will open in the same window. Use the Back button to return to our site.

 Indrani Mehdi is worthy of an Ada Lovelace Day tribute.

-On March 8th, at EmTech India 2010, the Emerging Technologies Conference recently held in Bengaluru, India, she was honored as a "technological trendsetter".
+On 8 March 2010 at EmTech India 2010, the Emerging Technologies Conference held in Bengaluru, India, she was honored as a "technological trendsetter".
 March 8th is, incidentally, International Women's Day, and Medhi was the only woman to be honored with inclusion in the India TR35 roll of honors.
 This is "a list of 20 promising young innovators under 35 handpicked by an eminent jury selected by Technology Review India."

 Why did Medhi, an Associate Researcher at Microsoft Research India, receive this award?
 She received it for her work "in helping those who cannot read use mobile phones and PCs easily."